11 Oct Not all those who wander are lost

 As for my fellow travelers who have been discouraged by this behavior and those who have yet to start ticking off their bucket lists….do not stop traveling.
 One of the major concerns that black people have about traveling is how they will be perceived or treated by other cultures.
 Personally, that has never been mine.
 I’ve felt from the outset that I had as much right to travel as anyone else and if someone else disagreed, that was their problem.
 The worst thing that you can do is to let narrow-minded haters win.
 There are so many beautiful, exceptional wonders of this world waiting to be revealed to each of us…..how can you allow anyone to steal that opportunity from you?

 The world needs to know that we are not going anywhere.
-We are not hiding nor will we make apologies for any one else’s shortcomings.
+We are not hiding nor will we make apologies for anyone else’s shortcomings.
 In a way, we are like pioneers.
-Some cultures have had little to no exposure with other races, so let them see us in their stores and restaurants.
+Some cultures have had little to no exposure to other races, so let them see us in their stores and restaurants.
 We are here to stay and we will be everywhere.
 The world belongs to all of us, not a select few, so some folks will just have to get over it.
 Or don’t.
 In the end, it really won’t matter to the rest of us.